Lecturer/Assistant Professor

 Before the nineteenth century, nearly all central banks financed government spending, but as the centuries passed direct government financing became taboo.
 Using original data from 69 central banks established between 1600-1914, this study traces a shift away from government financing and towards increased support for private sector credit via discounting commercial bills of exchange beginning in the eighteenth century.
 What drove this transformation in central bank credit policies?
 Evidence suggests that central bank credit policies are driven by the composition of a government's supporting coalition, rather than structural economic forces.
 Security interests motivate governments to establish central banks that lend back to themselves, while economic interests motivate governments to establish central banks that discount bills of exchange.
 Discrete time survival analysis supports these contentions.
 This research highlights how political-historical context and the salience of specific interest groups shaped the long-term evolution of central banking.

 Lending to governments is risky, as creditors may have little recourse should the government default.
 Research shows that central banks enhance sovereign credibility and reduce borrowing costs, but the reasons why are debated.
 A constraints view, tied to pre-20th century central banking, argues that central banks impose fiscal discipline by raising default costs.
 An information view, linked to modern central banking, suggests a central bank’s design signals credibility, especially its independence.
-Using a formal model, I devise a test to adjudicate between these views using the tasks assigned to historical central banks.
-The model predicts reduced borrowing costs when central banks lend to governments (constraints) or discount bills of exchange (information).
+Using a formal model, I devise a test grounded in the tasks assigned to historical central banks to adjudicate between these views.
+The model predicts reduced borrowing costs when central banks lend to governments (constraints) and discount bills of exchange (information).
 Empirical results support the information view.
-Not only have central banks signalled sovereign credibility for longer than is generally recognized, but signals are historically contingent and constituted by the central banking tasks desired by markets in each era.
+Not only have central banks signaled sovereign credibility for longer than is generally recognized, but that the priorities of market actors, not fixed institutional attributes, determine what constitutes a positive signal of sovereign credibility.

 Beyond conditionality: The IMF's balance sheet and central bank design (with Carolina Garriga) (under review)